gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/layout-header.md

 class: centered-slide

 notes: |
-  Our first page element will be a header.
+  Our first layout element will be a header.

   The header goes at the top of the page and generally contains the name of the website.